Chart Color Schemes

 South Morang - North lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-South Morang - North's population is 13,306 as of Aug 2025.
-This is an increase of 711 people since the 2021 Census, which reported a population of 12,595.
-The increase is inferred from ABS' estimated resident population of 13,070 in June 2024 and 305 new addresses validated since the Census date.
-This results in a density ratio of 970 persons per square kilometer.
-Overseas migration contributed approximately 51.3% of overall population gains recently.
+South Morang - North's population is approximately 13,306 as of November 2025.
+This represents an increase of 711 people since the 2021 Census, which recorded a population of 12,595.
+The change is inferred from ABS estimated resident population of 13,070 in June 2024 and additional validated new addresses of 305 since the Census date.
+This results in a population density ratio of 970 persons per square kilometer, similar to averages across locations assessed by AreaSearch.
+Overseas migration contributed approximately 51.3% of overall population gains during recent periods.

 Frequently Asked Questions - Population